leonardovff/node-api/README.md

 - DOTENV in node (lib?)
  --ex: URL DA API
  --ex: URL OF MONGODB AND CREDENTIALS
-- cache as resourse? memcache - two factors
+- cache as resourse? memcache ? ou como ta? - two factors
 - tdd and refactory
-- remove express lib?
+- remove express lib? - done
 - documentation
-- mongodb share path?
+- mongodb share path? - done

+- recode with new pattern and tdd
+- node in docker
+- memcache?